Taming the Tongue

 “Do you not say, `Four months more and then the harvest’?
 I tell you, open your eyes and look at the fields!
 They are ripe for harvest.
 Even now the reaper draws his wages, even now he harvests the crop for eternal life, so that the sower and the reaper may be glad together.
 Thus the saying `One sows and another reaps’ is true.
 I sent you to reap what you have not worked for.
 Others have done the hard work, and you have reaped the benefits of their labor.”
 John 4:35-38

 Anyone who looks at the world as it is today can see the enormous need for God to send out his people to help redeem it.
 Enormous numbers of people need to know the gospel, broken families and broken people need help, and the hungry need to be fed.
-Just hearing about the devastation of the tsunami is overwhelming – how can these people ever recover?
+Just hearing about the devastation of an earthquake or tsunami is overwhelming – how can these people ever recover?

 Natural Disaster Wreckage